satya-das/cib/README.md

 ### Handle
 Each proxy class instance owns opaque pointer of the original class.
 Such opaque pointer are called handle.
 ### Facade Class
-A C++ class that has at-least one public virtual method other than destructor and there exists at-least one public function/method that returns a pointer or reference of this class.
+A C++ class that has public virtual method and there exist public function/method that returns a pointer/reference of this class.
 ### Interface Class
-A C++ class that has at-least one public virtual method other than destructor and there exists a way for library to call that method on an object of client's derived class.
+A C++ class that has public virtual method and there exists a way for library to call that method on an object of client's derived class.
-It's not straight forward to correctly detect an interface class so cib will identify all classes with at-least one virtual method as an interface.
+A simplest example can be that when a C++ class that has public virtual method and a pointer/reference of this class is used as parameter to a function.